 English was adopted under British rule and remains deeply entrenched in the education system, government and media.
 Swahili is the official language adopted by the nation.

 The English dialect spoken in Uganda is sometimes called Uglish or Ugandan English.
 It has a rich local flavour characterised by different regions.
 It’s a form of Urban Slang spoken by locals in the cities and main tourist areas.

 INTERESTED IN A TOUR OF UGANDA

-Moafrika Tours specialises in tours to the major destinations and tourist attractions in South Africa, Lesotho, Swaziland and Mozambique in southern Africa as well as tourist in Uganda and Rwanda.
-Find out more about the fascinating places you’ll visit on a tour of Uganda with Moafrika Tours and what to expect from a Uganda tour package.
+MoAfrika Tours specialises in tours to the major destinations and tourist attractions in South Africa, Lesotho, Swaziland and Mozambique in Southern Africa as well as tourist destinations in Uganda and Rwanda.
+Find out more about the fascinating places you’ll visit on a tour of Uganda with MoAfrika Tours and what to expect from a Uganda tour package.